 As devotees of the sport began to learn more about Ryan, he also started to learn more about the presence of diabetes in the NASCAR community.
 He reached out to the ADA and Lilly Diabetes to work together and bring to light to the Drive to Stop Diabetes campaign to raise awareness of diabetes among fans.
 Starting with the 2018 season, Ryan and Lilly Diabetes are partnering on a new initiative for race fans called Drive Down A1C.

 By providing inspiration, tools and resources, this movement strives to empower all Americans with diabetes to live well.

 Supporting the Type 1 diabetes community

 As a diabetic NASCAR driver, Ryan has found ways to manage the disease while also pursuing his driving career.
 Ryan is dedicated to providing support for those with diabetes.
-He attends JDRF and ADA events to promote awareness about Type 1 diabetes.
+He attends JDRF and Beyond Type 1 events to promote awareness about Type 1 diabetes.

 Ryan is particularly interested in supporting kids and young adults who have diabetes.
 You’ll find him visiting patients and giving inspirational speeches to help kids feel more comfortable living with Type 1 diabetes.
 Email us to learn more about how to get involved with Ryan’s Mission.